New Workshop Date: 20 December 2011 - Two events to run in parallel on the day

 In a nutshell:

-The “Seamless eGovernment” event invites all eGovernment stakeholders as well as public administrations, and especially those linked to European Union funded initiatives to join us in discussing one or more of the following workshop topics:
+The 'User-centric eServices' event invites all eGovernment stakeholders as well as public administrations, and especially those linked to European Union funded initiatives to join us in discussing one or more of the following workshop topics:

-● How seamless services can cut red tape and save on governmental budgets.
+- How can user-centric personalised services cut red tape and save on governmental budgets?

 Additional subjects falling within the umbrella of the workshop's theme in general are also welcome based on potential speaker proposals.

-This event intended for policy-makers and practitioners interested in ‘Seamless eGovernment’ at European, national and local levels and anyone interested in the area of public administrations as well as businesses and/or citizens who interact with them: eGovernment project implementers; stakeholders in FP6 and FP7 research projects; researchers; businesses; European Commission officers; ePractice members etc.
+This event is intended for policy-makers and practitioners interested in 'User-Centric eServices' at European, national and local levels as well as anyone interested in the area of public administrations.
+Businesses and/or citizens who interact with them are also welcome: eGovernment project implementers; stakeholders in FP6 and FP7 research projects; researchers; businesses; European Commission officers; ePractice members etc.

 Submission of summaries/PPT slides: